cyberjunky/python-garminconnect/README.md

 The code also demostrate how to implement session saving and re-using of the cookies.

-You can set enviroment variable with your credentials like so:
+You can set enviroment variables with your credentials like so, this is optional:
 ```
 export EMAIL=<your garmin email>
 export PASSWORD=<your garmin password>